Learn how to program in Python.

 Remote learning – Virtual Classroom, live with the trainer and the group.

-The form of remote classes (videoconference, “virtual classroom”) is the same as our standard mode classes just without leaving the house.
+The form of remote classes (videoconference, “virtual classroom”) is the same as our standard mode classes just without leaving your home or office.
 The classes are live-streamed with the instructor teaching them instead of watching any pre-recorded videos.
 The instructor explains everything, helps with any problems and is very engaged with the group.
-Classes are taught by the same people who teach the standard on-site classes from the same programme.Participants can count on the instructors help but they are also engaged with other students just as they are during on-site courses.
+Classes are taught by the same people who teach the standard on-site classes from the same program.Participants can count on the instructors help but they are also engaged with other students just as they are during on-site courses.
 We take great care to maintain the workshop nature of our classes.

 In practice the actual course looks like this: the participant receives an invitation with a link which will connect him/her remotely to a specialised teleconference system, creating a "virtual classroom".
 The participant will be able to see the instructor and the image from the overhead projector.
 The class duration will be the same as the on-site classes.
 During the classes, in addition to vision and sound, there will be access to a chat (with the instructor and the other course participants).
 There will be the possibility to send files/attachments, show parts of the code, ask questions, receive help, etc. At the participants request, the instructor can also get access to the screen and mouse of the participant’s computer (“taking over the mouse and keyboard”) or the window with the code in the programming environment in order to correct a line of code, make comments or simply to show how to perform a given action.